 Peas are one of the most versatile vegetables you can add to a dish.
 They can be served raw or cooked, and are an inexpensive way to get lots of nutrients in your diet.

 If you’re looking to use old peas, simply wash them well and remove the stem.
-Place them into a pressure cooker along with some water, and cook at high pressure for about 3 minutes.
+Place them into a pressure cooker (see also these Cuisinart pressure cooker recipes) along with some water, and cook at high pressure for about 3 minutes.

 How do you know when peas have gone bad?